albifache/DWM3001CDK/examples/multi_node_ranging/README.md

 ## Overview

-This example implements a smart proximity sensor where 1 tag equipped with 4 LEDs ranges up to 4 anchor nodes and blinks the LEDs associated to the anchor nodes whose distance from the tag is below a certain threshold.
-For this example you will need 2 to 5 DWM3001CDK modules.
+This example implements a RTLS where each node periodically ranges all the other nodes following a round-robin scheme.
+For this example you will need 2 to 9 DWM3001CDK modules.
 The code might contain some small inefficiencies since it is designed to be as readable and educational as possible.

 ## Building and Flashing